-A dull or improperly sharpened chain may reduce o negate the effects of the design features intended to re duce kickback energy.
+A dull or improperly sharpened chain may reduce or negate the effects of the design features intended to reduce kickback energy.
 Improper lowering or sharpening of the depth gauges or shaping of the cutters may increase the chance and the potential energy of a kickback.
 Always cut with a properly sharpened chain.